inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## CI Workflow

-CI workflow consists of 2 jobs:
+CI workflow consists of 3 stages:

 - `test_and_lint` - includes setting up the environment, running the linter, and then running unit tests.
 Note that tests will not be executed if linter sees fault.
+- `snyk` - runs security analysis using snyk.
+Happens in parallel to other steps.
 - `push_docker` - logins into docker hub using credentials from secrets, builds the image, and pushes it.
 It is required for `test_and_lint` to not fail, before it runs.